cmars/ddcp/README.md

 Overcome `app_call` message size limits.
 Currently there's no checks on this so sending large changesets (like pictures of cats) will likely fail in uncontrolled ways.

-Library so you don't have to operate the separate process yourself.
+Control socket for `ddcp serve`, library so you don't have to operate the separate process yourself.

-Improve organization of db & Veilid node files.

 More control over how changes are merged.
 In some use cases, you want to merge all peers' changes in a consistent state.
 In others, you probably want to keep peers' content separate but linked.
 Primitives that support these different synchronization patterns.
+Filters & transformations on crsql_changes.
+Authn and authz (who can change or pull what).

 Veilid blockstore integration when it's ready.